swharden/SWHarden.com/content/blog2/2022-01-22-spline-interpolation.md

 ---
-Title: Spline Interpolation with C#
+title: Spline Interpolation with C#
-Description: How to smooth X/Y data using spline interpolation in Csharp
+description: How to smooth X/Y data using spline interpolation in Csharp
 Date: 2022-01-22 16:00:00
 tags: ["csharp"]
 ---